-Run the file setup.exe (extracted from the download zip or on supplied CD).
+Run the file setup.exe (extracted from the downloaded zip file).
 There is usually no need to uninstall previous versions first, but please do so if you encounter any problems with the new installation.

 If the installer detects that the .Net (“Dot Net”) framework version 3.5 is not installed, proceed to accept the licence agreement and wait while .Net 3.5 is downloaded and installed.
 Reboot the PC at this stage if prompted to do so – the GISquirrel installation will resume after re-start.

 When prompted for an installation path, either accept the default or change this to your preferred location.

 When the installation process is complete, GISquirrel is ready for use.
 If the GISquirrel toolbar is not immediately visible in ArcMap, you may need to switch it on.
 Please read the help pages on this site to learn how to load data and work with it in ArcGIS.

 You may use GISquirrel in its free evaluation mode, providing 20 minutes use on feature classes containing up to 10,000 features.
 This is a great free tool for importing datasets into SQL Server or PostGIS!

 If you purchase a licence to gain unlimited use, you will be sent a registration code.
 Start ArcMap as an Administrator, then go to Registration under the GISquirrel menu (on the GISquirrel toolbar) and enter your code and name.
 The number of seats will be detected automatically.

 If you are going to upgrade ArcGIS, please uninstall GISquirrel first, then re-install when the new version of ArcGIS is in place.

 If the installation (or uninstallation) of GISquirrel fails for any reason, it may be helpful to run the installation with logging switched on.
 Open a command prompt with elevated privileges and change directory to the location of the MSI installer.
 Run this command for installation with logging: